 Sensing an appropriate lull in the conversation, Samantha stood up and headed for the door.
-"I brought some work clothes with me, but left them out in the corridor.
+"I brought some work clothes with me today.
 Let me get changed and then Sam Chase can get started on her new job."

 "You're getting started awfully soon," Jiro remarked.
 "Don't you still have a job at the office until you leave on your cover trip to Sillon?"

 The Border collie shook her head.
 "While I may not have the freedom to do all I'd like to do working for my own family's company, one of the benefits of being a Holden girl is that I can take personal leave anytime I want.
 I stopped by my admin assistant's desk on the way out and informed her I would be away for two or three days."
 At the cougar's look of confusion, she added, "You don't think I could sit mundanely in that office, mindlessly signing memos or making humdrum visits to our local store managers knowing that a spaceship awaited me, did you?"

 "Ah, okay.
 What reason did you give her?"